senner007/jumbleScramblePluginPointer/readme.txt

 + relayout is duplicating code from init - FIX ME!
 + add boolean to cutOffEnd method which prevents the function from running if the cut-off element(s) will make adjacent container fire its cutoffEnd method and thereby creating an infinite loop.
 + remove animAdded from prototype and add to animation module
-+ maybe set the instanceArr array to the JumbleScramble constructor function's constructor
 + Setup main page with Bulma css.
 Show all examples on one page and add a -show in full screen- link to each.
 Fetch each example module which are exporting objects with unique data.
   * Make examples avaiable using the routes rewrite in htaccess.
 When using the routes, remove anything but the example and show in full screen.
 + Assume transition support